jorisvddonk/questmark/examples/self-describing.md

 Displaying text conditionally can be a challenging task in some languages, but it's relatively staightforward in Questmark.

 Remember that Markdown code blocks are literally emitted in the resulting Tzo bytecode by the Questmark Tzo compiler?
-Well, something VERY similar happens to regular Markdown text: when you write "hi there" in Markdown, the resulting Tzo bytecode (in ConciseText representation) actually looks like this: '"hi there" emit'.
+Well, something VERY similar happens to regular Markdown text: when you write "hi there" in Markdown, the resulting Tzo bytecode (in ConciseText representation) actually looks like this: \`"hi there" emit\`.
 Basically, the paragraph you wrote is written as a Tzo string literal, followed by the 'emit' opcode.

 Don't worry if that didn't make any sense to you.
 The important bit is that it means that you can use Tzo's conditional logic and jumping routines to fence blocks off, preventing them from getting displayed to the user (getting emitted).